Westo48/clash-discord/README.md

   - cwl lineup overview
     - displays a lineup for clans in your cwl group
-    - uses active player's clan for all cwlgroup and cwlwar commands
+  - cwl lineup clan `clan tag`
+    - displays a lineup for the requested clan in cwl
-  - cwl score self
+  - cwl lineup member
+    - *restricted to leaders and co-leaders*
-    - lists your player's score for each war in cwl
+    - displays a lineup each member of each clan in cwl
-  - cwl member score `mention user`
+  - cwl score user
-    - lists user's active player's score for each war in cwl
+    - lists your _or the mentioned user's_ active player's score for each war in cwl
   - cwl clan score
+    - *restricted to leaders and co-leaders*
     - displays every cwl member's score

 # <a id="contributing"></a>Contributing